10mm gravid female Brown Widow found in Paphos, Cyprus, May 2025.

 As with all Latrodectus species, this image of an adult female Latrodectus geometricus highlights one key feature to help distinguish between Latrodectus and Steatoda species.
 Notice the obvious gap between the posterior lateral eyes and the anterior lateral eyes.
 When looking at Steatoda species we find that the PL eyes are touching, or very nearly touching, the AL eyes.

-Brown Widows Failed to establish in Thailand
+Brown Widows Failed to become established in Thailand

 In 2023 I had a discussion with an arachnologist, who was a resident of Thailand, about the inability of Latrodectus geometricus to become fully established in that country.
 The resident made the following remarks: